Welcome to NYRR Group Training, with sessions for runners being held in Manhattan, Brooklyn, and Queens.

 NYRR Group Training will help you get stronger and faster with your choice of four different weekly sessions:

 All sessions except Track Workout Wednesdays incorporate elements such as fartlek (“speed-play”) and hills.
 Visit our training terms page to get a better understanding of each type of workout, and meet the coaches who will be leading the workouts.

 Every NYRR Group Training workout begins with a warm-up (including running technique work) and ends with a strength and stretching component.
 Each eight-week session will also include at least one time trial to gauge your improvement.

 Runners are divided into compatible groups based on experience, including your best pace from recent NYRR races when applicable.
 In a mutually supportive and inspiring environment, you’ll meet like-minded runners and new training partners.
 (No more loneliness of the long-distance runner!)

 This separate section, with its own coaches and workouts, welcomes people who want to improve their overall fitness and have yet to run a non-stop mile.
 The eight-week session will introduce members to the world of running, with the goal of having them complete a 5K run (3.1 miles) by the end of the session.
 Initial workouts will include walking and easy jogging, preceded by a warm-up and followed by a stretching and strengthening component.
 No experience is required, and lots of encouragement is offered.

 Eight-week sessions that precede major NYRR races like the TCS New York City Marathon, the United Airlines NYC Half, and the Airbnb Brooklyn Half will feature specific training to prepare runners for those big events.

-The fifth of six eight-week sessions begins the week of Tuesday, September 6.
+The sixth of six eight-week sessions begins the week of Tuesday, November 1.
 Workouts will last about one hour.
 See the schedule of start dates and times.

 Turnover Tuesdays, 6:30 a.m. and 6:30 p.m., Central Park and Prospect Park